postmanlabs/open-technologies-docs/src/pages/specifications/collections.md

     url: "https://blog.postman.com/travelogue-of-postman-collection-format-v2/"

 ---
-A collection is an API specification that provides a format for representing, modeling, and organizing different parts of an API request or workflow.
-The format both human-readable and machine-readable, and lets you create executable workflows for your APIs.
+A collection can be used to model an API.
+Collections provide a way to represent, model, and organize different parts of an API request or workflow.
+The collection format is both human-readable and machine-readable, and lets you create executable workflows for your APIs.

 Collections let you: